beckym223/manual_work/E6_long_edited.md

 life expectancy at age 15 in Sweden was more than four years higher in rural than in urban areas in 1881-1890 (Bairoch, 1988 p.
 235).8
-8 The higher rates of infant mortality and mortality in general in urban than rural areas has long been well known to demographers.
-Wrigley and Schofield (1981 p.
-415), for example, wrote as follows:
-... the absence of any improvement in mortality in the second and third quarters of the nineteenth

 ### ---Economics-2000-0-11.txt---